-Current designs propose up to 30 new homes of varying sizes.
+Current designs propose 23 new homes of varying sizes.
 The South Kilburn masterplan allocates about 40 homes to this site.
 As shown at previous consultations, we had looked at schemes that provide around 40 homes.
 Following concerns of density, we are currently proposing a reduction in this number.

 How many homes does the council plan to put on the site?

-Current proposals give the opportunity for all existing facilities to be re-housed, improving and increasing provision wherever possible.
+Current proposals give the opportunity for all existing facilities to be re-housed, with improved provision.
 We are working closely with all organisations to this end.

 Will all current facilities on the site be re-provided?